Peresvet (laser weapon)

 The Peresvet (Пересвет), named after Alexander Peresvet, is a Russian laser weapon for air defense and anti-satellite warfare.

-The Peresvet is one of the six new Russian strategic weapons unveiled by Russian President Vladimir Putin on 1 March 2018.
-As of May 2022, five units of the system are claimed to be in active service.

 History

 The system was revealed for the first time by Russian President Vladimir Putin during his message to the Federal Assembly on 1 March 2018.
 The equipment of the Armed Forces of the Russian Federation with the complexes began in 2017.
 On 1 December 2018, the Peresvet laser complex took over experimental combat duty.
 According to Russian President Vladimir Putin, the Peresvet laser complexes were to enter service in December 2019.
 The complexes have been deployed with the road-mobile ICBM launchers with the task of covering their maneuvers.
 On 1 December 2019, Minister of Defence of Russia Sergei Shoigu announced Peresvet was deployed with five divisions of the Strategic Missile Forces.